 My PhD is funded by the AHRC via the South West and Wales Doctoral Training Partnership (SWWDTP).
 My MA in Museum Studies was also funded by the AHRC.

-Memberships include the Museums Association, the Art History Association and associate membership of the National Association of Writers in Education (NAWE).
+Memberships include the Museums Association and associate membership of the National Association of Writers in Education (NAWE).

 12th February 2020 - Pecha Kucha Presentation 'Ekphrastic Poetry as a Process of Engagement' at the Creative Practice and Critical Thinking Symposium, Centre for Cultural and Creative Industries, Bath Spa University.